fengyunzaidushi/awesome-github-repos/data.md

 *   [meta-pytorch/segment-anything-fast](https://github.com/meta-pytorch/segment-anything-fast) - A batched offline inference oriented version of segment-anything

-*   [Lightning-AI/pytorch-lightning](https://github.com/Lightning-AI/pytorch-lightning) - Pretrain, finetune ANY AI model of ANY size on multiple GPUs, TPUs with zero code changes.
+*   [Lightning-AI/pytorch-lightning](https://github.com/Lightning-AI/pytorch-lightning) - Pretrain, finetune ANY AI model of ANY size on 1 or 10,000+ GPUs with zero code changes.

 *   [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.